TZstatsADS/Spring2018-Project4-grp6/README.md

 The report of entire project with the detailed analysis and explaination are shown in the main.rmd file of the doc folder.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
-The following is the details about what each mumber did.
+The following is the details about what each member did:

-1. Chandak, Anshuma : Wrote the MAE function and helped with the entire Model-based Algorithm, the application of prediction function, and edited the ReadMe file.
+1. Chandak, Anshuma : Wrote the MAE function, and helped with the entire Model-based Algorithm, the application of prediction function, and edited the ReadMe file.

 2. He, Shan : Wrote the Spearman function and ran the procedure of Movie evaluation on both the similarity weights, and wrote the ReadMe and main files.